rhurkes/wx-storage/README.md

 Small process to centralize reading/writing events to a [RocksDB](https://github.com/facebook/rocksdb)-based store in a way that is tailored to the wx_api domain.
 There are two types of data stored:

 ## Events
-Stored in the `events` column family.
-This is the majority of data stored with potentially 1000+ events/hour written.
+Potentially 1000+ events/hour written.
 Read/write ratio is expected to be in the vicinity of **60*n*:1**, where *n* is the number of users, so fast event iterations are critical.
 A large component of what makes this implementation fast is some custom binary serialization that is detailed in the **Performance** section below.

-## Other
-Stored in the **default** column family.

 # Tech
 Communication with the storage engine is handled using [ZeroMQ](http://zeromq.org/), which provides a performant and ergonomic way of doing IPC/RPC and also a means of concurrency.